pavelboiko/AngularTask/README.md

 2. Create a *source* folder to contain your code.
 3. In the *source* directory, please create an Angular app that does the following:
 	- Create a directive to modify a [semantic version number](http://semver.org/) (MAJOR.MINOR.REVISION)
-	- The directive should use ngModel for two-way data binding
+	- The directive should use ngModel for two-way data binding to a variable on the scope (a string, eg "1.2.3"
 	- The directive should start by displaying the semantic version as text (eg. 1.2.3)
 	- When clicked, the directive should display text fields to allow modifying the major, minor, and revision numbers individually
 	- When the user clicks outside the control, it should revert to the read-only display